 “We believe sharing is the key element of a sustainable road transport infrastructure,” Fabian Duensing, starts out.
 He is the sales manager and explains that their new car, the Sion, is not their only business model.
 “We see ourselves as Mobility Provider.
 A new app will allow users to join a ride, borrow a car or share its power.
 The Sion will be perfect for that purpose.
 It’s electric, standardized and affordable”.

 We learn that the car has a light-weight construction, and many off-the-shelf components.
 Its range is around 250 kilometres, and solar panels can add another 30 on a sunny day.
 Fabian’s colleague Alexandra Namyslowski explains that the innovative car will be delivered in 2019, but more than 4,000 have already been pre-ordered online.
-Impressed by the concept and the professionalism of the people we met, we expect the Sion to take over Munich’s streets soon.
+Impressed by the concept and the professionalism of the people we met, we hope the Sion to take over Munich’s streets soon.

 Edible Soest